MichelleSF21/MichelleSF21/README.md

-Hi, I am Michelle San Fillipo
+Hi Everyone, Welcome to the NJSCC Discussion Board.
-Genentech USA   Just signing in as a trial for this discussion board
+I am Michelle San Fillipo your representative with Genentech USA   I am  Just signing in as a trial to test out the new software.